 The top pharmaceutical companies within the top 10 ranks are Pfizer and Johnson & Johnson, located in Groton, Connecticut, and New Brunswick, New Jersey, respectively.

 10. Investors should be careful of fraudulent biotech startups.

-Theranos’ CEO Elizabeth Holmes is battling fraud charges for failed partnerships between other companies.
+Theranos’ CEO, Elizabeth Holmes, is battling fraud charges for failed partnerships with other companies.
 Thus, it is critical to know the history of biotech companies and the efficacy of their products.